-So far we have helped 500 pupils divert 112,000 meals from landfill (2021/22 academic year) We're proud to be part of your community...
+So far we have helped 500 pupils divert 112,000 meals from landfill (2021/22 academic year)

-Customers donated vital food and hygicne essentials to support their community Full of books, activities, movie vouchers and treats ### 32 ÷ 🕅  CHANGE FOR BETTER IN ACTION Diversity Role Models' partnership in schools We've partnered with UK equalities charity, Diversity Role Models, to help create Asda Better Starts for more kids in schools.
+Diversity Role Models' partnership in schools

+We've partnered with UK equalities charity, Diversity Role Models, to help create Asda Better Starts for more kids in schools.

 Diversity Role Models delivers student workshops featuring LGBT+ or ally role models who speak openly about their lived experiences, building young people's empathy so they can understand the (often unintended) impact of their language and actions.
 In the last year, our support has enabled the charity to fund a new Marketing and Communications Officer role, which has resulted in a 160% uplift in Facebook activity and a threefold increase in Twitter traffic - awareness and debate that are critical to helping build education systems that enable every young person to feel valued and supported, whoever they are.

-'In the last year, our support has enabled the charity to enrol 33 more schools on funded workshops for the 2021/22 academic year.
-It has also helped the charity to fund a new Marketing and Communications Officer role, which has resulted in a 160% uplift in Facebook activity and a threefold increase in Twitter traffic'.
+'In the last year, our support has enabled the charity to enrol 33 more schools on funded workshops for the 2027/22 academic year.
+It has also helped the charity to fund a new Marketing and Communications Officer role, which has resulted in a 160% upliff in Facebook activity and a threefold increase in Twitter traffic'.

+Tackling barriers:

+Inclusion

-In order to ensure sustained change, DRM also trains school governors, staff, and parents/carers.
-Tackling barriers: Inclusion A genuine commitment to equity, diversity and inclusion internally and externally means that we play a role in promoting its importance and targeting our support to those people and places most affected.
+A genuine commitment to equity, diversity and inclusion internally and externally means that we play a role in promoting its importance and targeting our support to those people and places most affected.
 Our £100,000 donation to Diversity Role Models in 2021 set the scene for our commitment to drive diversity and inclusion through education.
 As we build on this through Asda Better Starts, we hope to make a real difference where children feel a strong sense of identity and pride in being their true selves.